 Integrated education is an approach that equips students with multi-disciplinary skills and prepares them to navigate and succeed in today’s rapidly changing global economy.
 As employers increasingly seek individuals skilled in multiple disciplines, the ability to think critically, adapt, collaborate, and innovate has become invaluable.

 In a cohesive learning setting, students develop skills in various fields, comprehending the relationships that illustrate real-world intricacies.
-This method connects ideas from various disciplines, promoting creativity and flexibility as learners utilize their understanding to tackle new obstacles.
+This integrated approach in teaching connects ideas from various disciplines, promoting creativity and flexibility as learners utilize their understanding to tackle new obstacles.
 By emphasizing interconnected learning throughout the curriculum, integrated education aids students in cultivating a comprehensive skill set essential for success in the future.

 What are the Characteristics of Integrated Learning?